 We see them nearly every day on the Internet, in our inboxes and yes, even creeping into traditional marketing like radio and phone.
 This is not to say that all agencies are prone to scams.
 There are good agencies.
 But, as Google warns “some unethical SEOs have given the industry a black eye through their overly aggressive marketing efforts and their attempts to manipulate search engine results in unfair ways.”
 This is why Google pushes so hard for consumer education.

-These are some of the most egregious SEO scams that bad agencies pull.
+These are some of the most egregious SEO scams that bad agencies pull so you can avoid being a SEOcker.
 No more suspense.
 Let’s dive right into the cesspool.

 Secret Paid Links SEOck

 Your rankings are doing better.
 That nemesis competitor of yours is finally where he belongs–under you in Google.
 Suddenly you’re getting more leads.
 The phone is even ringing for the first time.
 You’re telling your business friends things are finally taking off.
 You’re hiring and it’s time start making those dreams for expansion a reality.
 Funny, your social life couldn’t be better.
 And all because that new SEO agency you hired did some things behind the scenes that you really don’t understand and don’t want to understand because life is so good.
 You’ve never been technical.
 You’re about business.

 What’s really happening?
 Links help websites rank.
 Getting more authority links from good sources can take months and years of creating exceptional content and getting the word out about it.
 Google gets a little touchy when you “cheat” by taking the shortcut of buying links instead of earning them.